kristynpantoja/statexams/README.md

 Here are some question-generating functions:

-- makeQA_eventprob(type = NULL) - This function generates a question involving probabilities of events.
+- makeQA_EventProbability(type = NULL) - This function generates a question involving probabilities of events.
 This question will use intersection, union, and independence of events.
 You can select type = 1, 2, or 3 for different types of questions.
 - makeQA_ExpectedValue(prob = NULL, values = NULL) - This function generates an expected value question.
 The values vector is the values the random variable takes, and the prob vector is the value of the pmf at these values.
 You may input both, one, or neither vector.
 The function automatically generates the other value.  makeQA_ExpectedValue(values = 1:6) will generate a question corresponding to an unfair 6 sided die.
 - makeQA_HypothesisTest(type = NULL, level = 0.05, Xbar = NULL, sigma = NULL, n = NULL, mu_0 = NULL) - This function generates a question about hypothesis testing.
 User may provide any or all of the values.
 Type 0 generates a left sided test.
 Type 1 generates a right sided test, and type 2 generates a two sided test.
 If not specified, an Xbar will be generate that is reasonably close to the critical value without being too close.
 - makeQA_ConditionalProbability(proportion = NULL, condprob = NULL, type = NULL) - This function will generate either a total probability (type = 1) or a Bayes theorem question (type = 2).
 Proportion is a vector of unconditional probabilities (P(A), P(B), P(C)) and condprob is a vector of conditional probabilities.(P(W|A), P(W|B), P(W|C)).
 Type 1 asks the student to solve for P(W), while type 2 asks for P(A|W).